 “Once you've got that, you could then have a stronger case to go into your leadership team and say, ‘Look, we did this small campaign, we got a result.
 Imagine what will happen if you give us the budget and the support we need to really go for this.’”

-In a previous episode of Maker Mixtapes all about podcasting, Shopify’s Kristen LaFrance talked about the importance of starting with a reason.
+In an episode of Maker Mixtapes on podcasting, Shopify’s Kristen LaFrance talked about the importance of starting with a reason.

 “Before you start any kind of show, you have to figure out, what's your premise?
 What's your stance?
 And what is your show?
 What's the purpose of it for the audience?
 Why do you exist?”, she told Tom.